-While the pandemic has changed our work and home lives in the short term, the impact of it in the long term remains to be seen around the world.
-An important outcome of the pandemic is the rise of interest in wellness and well-being especially in the workplace.
+While the pandemic had changed our work and home lives in the short term, its impact of it in the long term remains to be seen around the world.
+An important outcome of the pandemic is the rise of interest in wellness and well-being, especially in the workplace.

-There is a distinct and important interconnectedness between safety, wellness, well-being and ergonomics which contributes to a well workplace.
+There is a distinct and important interconnectedness between safety, wellness, well-being, and ergonomics which contributes to a good workplace.

 What is Wellness?

 The Global Wellness Institute defines wellness as the active pursuit of activities, choices, and lifestyles that lead to a state of holistic health.
 There are many dimensions to wellness, they include social connectedness, exercise, nutrition, sleep, and mindfulness.
 All part of what makes up our lifestyle.
 Wellness is acutely connected to health, which is essentially a state of complete physical, mental and social well-being, and not merely the absence of disease or sickness.
 It is something we actively pursue.

 Wellness is driven by our self-responsibility for our own choices, behaviors, and lifestyles—but it is also significantly influenced by the physical, social and cultural environments in which we live and work.

 Wellness is about more than just physical health.
 Most models of wellness include at least 6 dimensions but some include more.
 The six most popular aspects of wellness are: